cloudera/livy/README.rst

 DELETE /sessions/{sessionId}
 ----------------------------

-Kill the `Session`_ job.
+Kills the `Session`_ job.

 GET /sessions/{sessionId}/logs
 ------------------------------

-Get the log lines from this session.
+Gets the log lines from this session.

 Request Parameters
 ^^^^^^^^^^^^^^^^^^